 Mr. Boston relocated in 2011 from Jacksonville, Florida to our headquarters in Richmond, Virginia.
 During the time of his residence in Florida, we provided Mr. Boston with a corporate apartment and paid for his commuting expenses in connection with traveling to our headquarters including air travel, rental car and meal allowance.
 The Company also reimbursed Mr. Boston for certain relocation expenses and granted him 35,006 shares of restricted stock, which vest quarterly over a three-year period, in connection with his relocation to Richmond in August 2011.
 The total amount of relocation expense incurred for 2011 for Mr. Boston's relocation to Richmond was \$164,059, excluding the restricted stock grant.
 The total amount incurred in 2012 for Mr. Boston's relocation to Richmond was \$122,380, which equates to the vested amount of his restricted stock grant in connection with his relocation, the related income tax gross-up expense, and trailing relocation expenses paid in 2012.
 The restricted stock granted to Mr. Boston initially provided for dividends to be deferred and converted into additional shares of common stock.
-However, in order to reduce the administrative burden of the Company's transfer agent, the terms of the restricted stock agreement were amended to provide for the current payment of dividends similar to other restricted stock grants made by the Company.
+However, in order to reduce the administrative burden of the Company's transfer agent, the terms of the restricted stock grants made by the Company.